24th Annual Ride for the Pass

 May 19, 2018

 The Ride has two finish lines: The first at Weller Lake turnout, just over two miles from the starting line for families and recreational riders, and the second at the Independence ghost town site ten miles from the start.
 All riders doing the ten mile Independence route are timed and included in the competitive category for their respective age groups; all Weller riders are untimed.
+NEW THIS YEAR: E-Bikes welcome!
+Category 1/pedal assist e-bikes ONLY will be welcome to ride.
+They will be in there own, untimed category and will NOT be eligible for prizes associated with placing.
+They will start 10 minutes after the timed, Independence riders.

 In years past the Ride has attracted almost 500 riders and starting line registration has been crowded, so riders are encouraged to pre-register prior to the Ride.
 Winning race times to Independence are usually around 40 minutes, with most riders finishing in less than two hours.